Small Faces: Post-reunion activity: 1979–presentKenney Jones became the drummer of the Who after Keith Moon's death in 1978 and continued to work with the Who through the late 1980s. His most recent work includes a band he formed and named the Jones Gang.Ian McLagan went on to perform with artists such as Bonnie Raitt, Bob Dylan (the 1984 European tour), the Rolling Stones, David Lindley and his band El Rayo-X among others, and more recently Billy Bragg. In 1998 he published his autobiography, All the Rage. He lived in a small town of Manor outside Austin, Texas, and was bandleader to his own "Bump Band". He died from a stroke on 3 December 2014.Steve Marriott recorded with a revived line-up of Humble Pie from 1979 to 1981. During their tour of Australia in 1982 this version of Humble Pie was sometimes billed as Small Faces in order to sell more tickets. Along with Ronnie Lane, he formed a new band called the Majik Mijits in 1981, but this band's lone album, Together Again: The Lost Majik Mijits Recordings, was not issued until 2000. Later in the 1980s, Marriott went solo, playing nearly 200 concerts a year. On 20 April 1991, Marriott died in his sleep when a fire, caused by a cigarette, swept through his home in Essex, England. His death came just a few days after he had begun work on a new album in the United States with his former Humble Pie bandmate, Peter Frampton.Ronnie Lane's recording career was curtailed by the effects of multiple sclerosis, though he issued collaborative albums with Pete Townshend and Ronnie Wood in the late 1970s. He moved to the United States and continued to perform live into the early 1990s. Lane died at his home in Trinidad, Colorado, on 4 June 1997, after battling multiple sclerosis for nearly 20 years.Rick Wills of the reunited Small Faces played on David Gilmour's 1978 album, David Gilmour, then joined Foreigner later that year. He stayed with Foreigner for 14 years, until 1992. Subsequently, Wills was a member of Bad Company from 1992 to 1998 and again, briefly in 2001. Currently, he lives in Cambridge, England, and works with Kenney Jones in the Jones Gang.Jimmy McCulloch's stint with the Small Faces only lasted for a few months in late 1977. Shortly after leaving, he started a band called Wild Horses with Brian Robertson, Jimmy Bain and Kenney Jones. He and Jones both left the band before they issued any recordings. McCulloch then became a member of the Dukes, who issued one album in 1979. That same year, McCulloch died at the age of twenty-six from a heroin overdose at his flat in Maida Vale.

+Influence

+The Small Faces were an early influence on seminal British punk band the Sex Pistols, who regularly covered them in live shows.
+Johnny Rotten changed lyrics like "I want you to know that I love you baby, want you to know that I care" in "Whatcha Gonna Do About It" to "I want you to know that I hate you baby, want you to know I don't care".

+The Small Faces and other 1960s mod bands resurged in interest with the mod revival of the late-1970s, led by the Jam.
+Paul Weller of the Jam said: "The Small Faces are a massive influence on me.
+It's everything for me: they looked great, their music was great, their attitude was great.
+It was the most complete band for me."

+The Small Faces were one of the 1960s British pop groups that highly influenced the Britpop movement of the 1990s; Professors Andy Bennett and Jon Stratton place them among the Beatles and the Kinks in this regard.

 Honours and awards

-In 1996, Small Faces were awarded the Ivor Novello Outstanding Contribution to British Music "Lifetime Achievement" award.
+In 1996, the Small Faces were awarded the Ivor Novello Outstanding Contribution to British Music "Lifetime Achievement" award.

 On 4 September 2007, a Small Faces and Don Arden commemorative plaque, issued by the London Borough of Westminster, was unveiled in their memory in Carnaby Street.
 Kenney Jones, who attended the ceremony, said in a BBC television interview, "To honour Small Faces after all these years is a terrific achievement.
-I only wish that Steve Marriott, Ronnie Lane and the late Don Arden were here to enjoy this moment with me".
+I only wish that Steve Marriott, Ronnie Lane and the late Don Arden were here to enjoy this moment with me."

-On 7 December 2011, Small Faces were announced as 2012 inductees into the Rock and Roll Hall of Fame.
+On 7 December 2011, the Small Faces and the Faces were announced as 2012 inductees into the Rock and Roll Hall of Fame.
 The induction ceremony was held on 14 April 2012.

+At least one tribute band exists, the Small Fakers, who have been approved by Jones and Winston as well as family members of those involved with the band.